Erd\H{o}s-P\'osa property of $A$-paths in unoriented group-labelled graphs: Obstructions

-Let us say that a $k$-ribboned wall $\mcr=(W,(\mcp_i:i\in[m]))$ is an \emph{obstruction} (c.f.~\cite[Definition 3.2(O6)]{gollin2024unified}) if \begin{enumerate}[label=(O)] \item at least one of the following properties holds: \begin{itemize} \item The number of crossing $W$-handlebars in~${( \mathcal{P}_i \colon i \in [m] )}$ is odd. \item At least one but not all $W$-handlebars in~${( \mathcal{P}_i \colon i \in [m] )}$ are in series. \item At least three $W$-handlebars in~${( \mathcal{P}_i \colon i \in [m] )}$ are in series. \end{itemize} \end{enumerate} If $\mcr$ is not an obstruction (that is, if none of $(\mcp_i:i\in[m])$ are in series and the number of crossing $W$-handlebars is even, or if $t\leq 2$ and all $W$-handlebars are in series), then $G(\mcr)$ contains a large packing of minimally allowable cycles. \begin{lemma}[{\cite[Lemmas 5.3 and 5.4]{gollin2022unified}}] Let $\mcr$ be a $k$-ribboned wall that does not satisfy \ref{item:obstructions-handlebars}.
-Then $G(\mcr)$ contains a packing of $k$ minimally allowable cycles. \end{lemma} On the other hand, it is shown in {\cite[Proposition 8.1]{gollin2022unified}} that an obstruction does not contain a large packing of minimally allowable cycles.
-In fact, its proof shows the following. \begin{lemma}[{\cite[Proposition 8.1]{gollin2022unified}}] Let $\mcr=(W,(\mcp_i:i\in[m]))$ be a $k$-ribboned wall that satisfies \ref{item:obstructions-handlebars}.
-Then there do not exist three disjoint cycles $C_1,C_2,C_3$ in $G(\mcr)$ such that for each $j\in[3]$ and $i\in[m]$, \begin{enumerate} \item $C_j$ contains at least one path in $\mcp_i$, and \item if $\mcp_i$ is nested or crossing, then $C_j$ contains an odd number of paths in $\mcp_i$. \end{enumerate} \end{lemma}
+It is shown in {\cite[Proposition 8.1]{gollin2022unified}} that an obstruction does not contain three disjoint minimally allowable cycles (see \cite[Figure 1]{gollin2022unified}).
+In fact, its proof shows the following: \begin{lemma}[{\cite[Proposition 8.1]{gollin2022unified}}] Let $\mcr=(W,(\mcp_i:i\in[m]))$ be an obstruction.
+Then there do not exist three disjoint cycles $C_1,C_2,C_3$ in $G(\mcr)$ such that for each $j\in[3]$ and $i\in[m]$, \begin{enumerate} \item $C_j$ contains at least one path in $\mcp_i$, and \item if $\mcp_i$ is nested or crossing, then $C_j$ contains an odd number of paths in $\mcp_i$. \end{enumerate} \end{lemma} Conversely, if $\mcr$ is not an obstruction (that is, if none of $(\mcp_i:i\in[m])$ are in series and the number of crossing $W$-handlebars is even, or if $m\leq 2$ and all $W$-handlebars are in series), then $G(\mcr)$ contains a large packing of minimally allowable cycles: \begin{lemma}[{\cite[Lemmas 5.3 and 5.4]{gollin2022unified}}] Let $\mcr$ be a $k$-ribboned wall that does not satisfy \ref{item:obstructions-handlebars}.
+Then $G(\mcr)$ contains a packing of $k$ minimally allowable cycles. \end{lemma}